 1. GOALS

 The first step is to ask a series of questions from your client to help them set a clear objective.
-Make sure their goal is specific and comes from internal motivation rather than outside influence.
-The better their goal is, the more effective the rest of this process will go.
+Ensure their goal is specific and comes from internal motivation rather than outside influence.
+The better their goal is, the more effectively the rest of this process will go.

 Coaching questions to ask:

-- What would be an inspiring goal for you to work towards?
+- What would be an inspiring goal for you to work toward?

 - How will your life change as a result of working on this goal?

-- How would you make your goal more measurable so that it’s clear when you’ve achieved it?
+- How would you make your goal more measurable so it’s clear when you’ve achieved it?

 - By when do you want to complete this goal?